Rain Rosimannus: Other community, social and personal service activities

 President of the Rapla Boys' Club (1983–84).
 Founding member of the Estonian Academic Association of Sociologists (1990; since 1999 the Estonian Association of Sociologists).
 Founding member of the Estonian Sociology Students' Union (1991).
 Founding member of the Estonian-Chinese Society (2007; discontinued).
 Member of the Board of Trustees of the Estonian Academy of Arts 2005–2014.
-He has also been a member of the supervisory board of the North Estonia Medical Centre Foundation (2007–2009) and the Environmental Investment Center Foundation (2003–2009).
+He has also been a member of the supervisory board of the North Estonia Medical Centre Foundation (2007–2009) and the Environmental Investment Centre (2003–2009).
 2012–2016 and since February 2018 Member of the Council of Estonian Evangelical Lutheran Church Tallinn St. John's Congregation.

 Personal life

 Rosimannus is married to Keit Pentus-Rosimannus.
 One daughter (born in 2021).
 Two adult sons from a previous marriage.
 He has played football as a defender and midfielder at the Rapla County (Rapla SAO, Rapla KEK, FC Lelle), Tallinn Youth (OSK III) and Adult (Tallinn Specialized Car Base) and Estonian Championships (FC Tallinn, FC Toompea).
-He is a member of Estonian Reform Party.
+He is a member of the Estonian Reform Party.